marinov98/MarinMacs/README.md

 ## Why Make This Guide?
 - Emacs has a ton of packages and it can be really confusing which ones are the right ones
 - Installing each package requires going to different sites and/or blogs to see how each individual one works, its better to have all the information you need in one place
+- Not everybody likes spending time customizing and configuring, they like things that work right out of the box.
+However, everybody likes speed and Emacs provides that and the configuration should not be what keeps people using editors such as emacs or vim
-- Also I just really like to have my stuff online in case event XYZ happens with my machine
+- I just really like to have my stuff online in case event XYZ happens with my machine

 ## Please Note:
 - I have used emacs ONLY on MacOS and Ubuntu so my knowledge is limited